IBM/universal-connectors/docs/KafkaBasedUCs/TeradataJDBCKafkaConnect.md

 	bteq .logon <server-name>/dbc,<password>
 	```

-3. Create a user to read logs from audit tables through the logstash JDBC input plug-in by using the following command.
+3. Create a user to read logs from audit tables through the Kafka connect JDBC 2.0 input plug-in by using the following command.

    	```
    	CREATE USER <username> AS  PERMANENT = 100000000 BYTES   PASSWORD = "<password>"